VinodhRaju05/Data-Engineering/README.md

-# CS536 Data Engineering Project — Team Shazam
+# CS536 Data Engineering Project

-**Team:** Shazam
-**Members:** Vinodh Raju
-**University:** Portland State University
-**Course:** Data Engineering

----

 ## Project Overview

-This project builds a real-time data pipeline that collects, processes, stores, and visualizes GPS sensor data from TriMet — Portland's public transit system.
+This project builds a real-time data pipeline that collects, processes, stores, and visualizes GPS sensor data from TriMet Portland's public transit system.
 TriMet buses emit two types of data: BreadCrumb records (GPS location and speed) and StopEvent records (passenger boardings and alightings at each stop).

 ---